-(5) Excludes fees and expenses imposed by variable annuity contracts or variable life insurance policies.
+Returns are historical and are calculated by determining the percentage change in net asset value with all distributions reinvested and do not reflect fees and expenses imposed by variable annuity contracts or variable life insurance policies.
 If included, total return would be lower.